 Most barbiturates aren’t harmful when taken as prescribed, but excessive amounts or combining Barbiturates with other drugs or alcohol creates a dangerous experience.
 Some of the common Barbiturates still prescribed today are Phenobarbital, Secobarbital, Amobarbital, and Nembutal.

-The effects of barbiturates include relaxation, sleepiness, and euphoria.
+The effects of Barbiturate Addiction Treatment NJ include relaxation, sleepiness, and euphoria.
 Physicians prescribe them for anxiety, insomnia, headaches, and similar medical issues.
 Veterinarians often use Nembutal for euthanasia of animals.

 However, barbiturates have adverse effects.
 They can cause significant physical problems in both the short term and long term.
 Abuse of barbiturates results in some of the common symptoms below: